stoneskin/python-minecraft/README.md

 ## Code Samples

-### 1. Connect to Minecraft server and get your position
+### 1. Connect to the Minecraft server and get your position

    >[sample1.py](./0.1-Sample1.py)